 Successful companies know that customer engagement is mission critical.
 The most successful companies engage not just their customers, but also their employees.
-When the heart and soul of your business is engaged, you're in position to innovate, deliver exceptional customer service, and minimize waste.
+When the heart and soul of your business is engaged, you're in position to innovate, deliver exceptional customer service, and outperform financially.

-Since employees who don’t feel engaged are far more likely to leave their job than employees who are highly engaged, it becomes clear that in employee engagement makes sense.
+A 4-year Best Companies Group study, published in Academy of Management, revealed that organizations named Best Places to Work reduced voluntary turnover by 21%.2 The employers we recognize as Best Places to Work have an average engagement level of 92%, which is about 50% higher than U.S. national employee engagement averages.3 Since employees who don’t feel engaged are far more likely to leave their job than employees who are highly engaged, it becomes clear that investing in employee engagement makes sense.

-There’s no doubt that engaged staff will result in better productivity.
+There’s no doubt that increased engagement results in increased productivity.
 In a comprehensive analysis of the results of 199 research studies that covered 152 companies from 26 countries, a significant difference was found between entities with the top 25% on the engagement scale versus those in the bottom 25% of the scale.
 Those with lower levels of engagement experienced an 18% drop in productivity compared with those on the higher end of the scale.
-Additionally, they saw a 60% reduction in quality, as measured by defects in products.
+Additionally, they saw a 60% reduction in quality, as measured by defects in products.4

 Improved employee engagement naturally leads to better customer engagement.
 No matter what department an employee works in, if they are engaged, they’re more likely to be knowledgeable about your processes, products, and services.
 Furthermore, they’re more likely to be interested and invested in helping to meet the needs of customers while solving their problems.
 When you look at it that way, it’s easy to see why employee-centric employers are also known to be customercentric.
 As Sir Richard Branson famously said, “Clients don’t come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”